 The Central Pollution Control Board assessed 36 stations or 5% of the major stations in India.

 After the National Green Tribunal directed the Indian Railways to get a No Objection Certificate (NOC) from the CPCB under the provisions of the Water Act & Air Act, a clarification was sought since railway stations didn’t figure within the classified list of industries requiring permission to determine and operate.

-In a note to all Zonal Railways, the Railway Board said it had become imminent to reduce the waste water generation at railway stations and urged the need to identify quantity of sewage/non-sewage waste water separately to plan installation of water recycling plants accordingly.
+In a note to all Zonal Railways, the Railway Board said it had become imminent to reduce the wastewater generation at railway stations and urged the need to identify the quantity of sewage/non-sewage waste water separately to plan the installation of water recycling plants accordingly.

-Most of railway stations in India failed to comply on several parameters of wastewater management and treatment and failed to get consent from state pollution control boards (SPCB) under the Air (Prevention and Control of Pollution) Act, 1981 and Water (Prevention and Control of Pollution) Act, 1974, showed a recent report.
+Most railway stations in India failed to comply with several parameters of wastewater management and treatment and failed to get consent from state pollution control boards (SPCB) under the Air (Prevention and Control of Pollution) Act, 1981, and Water (Prevention and Control of Pollution) Act, 1974, showed a recent report.

 The Consent to Operate under both laws is given once by the SPCB -

-The Central Pollution Control Board (CPCB), in its report published July 13, 2020, also pointed out insufficient data available to access the adequacy of the systems in place across railway stations.
+The Central Pollution Control Board (CPCB), in its report published July 13, 2020, also pointed out insufficient data available to assess the adequacy of the systems in place across railway stations.

 Thirty-six railway stations across the country were assessed by the CPCB.
 These stations are ISO 14001 certified — an international standard that specifies requirements for an effective environmental management system.